timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 The `spring-boot-starter-parent` declares a `native` profile that configures the executions that need to run to create a native image.
 You can activate profiles using the `-P` flag on the command line.

 Spring Boot includes buildpack support for native images directly for both Maven and Gradle.
-The resulting image doesn’t contain a JVM, which leads to smaller images.
+The resulting image doesn't contain a JVM, which leads to smaller images.
 ```
 ./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=myorg/myapp -Pnative
 ./gradlew bootBuildImage --imageName=myorg/myapp -Pnative